pegasuspect/TaskAPI/database/README.md

 You will have to create a database with name `sword_health_tasks` in order for the app to connect to it.

+You will also need to setup the env variables in your `.env` file with the values from your mysql database.
+Key names are outlines in sample.env file if you need it.

-In order to do that:
+Follow these steps to do so:
 1. Open your terminal in the project directory,
-2. cd into the task-service folder `cd task-service`.
+2. cd into the databse folder `cd databse`.
-   - At this point when you type in `pwd` in terminal the prompt should show something like `......./TaskBackendService/task-service`
+   - At this point when you type in `pwd` in terminal the prompt should show something like `......./TaskBackendService/databse`
 3. Make sure you have docker desktop installed and the deamon is running by typing `docker version` in your terminal.
 You should get a response with version numbers.
 4. `docker-compose up`
 5. Once everything is running, go to http://localhost:81